linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 and/or the interest rate _r_ 2 is too low, inducing an overall balance of payments de!cit.

-4.8 FACTORS SHIFTING THE IS–LM–BP SCHEDULES
+## 4.8 Factors Shifting the IS–LM–BP Schedules

 In the analysis of the rest of this chapter we need to consider how changes in the exchange rate and monetary